ACCESS-NRI/training-day-2024-find-analyse-data/README.md

 ## 5. Model Evaluation with ESMValTool

-This exercise will introduce you to <a href="https://www.esmvaltool.org/" target="_blank">ESMValTool</a>, a tool to evaluate Earth System Models (ESMs) against observations like those available through the <a href="https://esgf.llnl.gov/nodes.html" target="_blank">Earth System Grid Federation (ESGF)</a>.
+This exercise will introduce you to <a href="https://www.esmvaltool.org/" target="_blank">ESMValTool</a>, a tool to evaluate Earth System Models (ESMs) against observations like those available through the <a href="https://esgf.llnl.gov/index.html" target="_blank">Earth System Grid Federation (ESGF)</a>.

+The training material includes a general [introduction to ESMValTool](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/esmvaltool/Introduction_to_ESMValTool.ipynb).

-This exercise and its [training material](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/esmvaltool/Introduction_to_ESMValTool.ipynb) will walk you the evaluation of models by choosing one of the available code recipes.
+This exercise and its [training material](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/esmvaltool/ESMValTool_training_VDI.md) will walk you the evaluation of models by choosing one of the available code recipes.

 To run this exercises, you need to be member of the following NCI projects:
 ```
 nf33, xp65, al33, rr3, r87
 ```

-Running ESMValTool on <i>Gadi</i> is supported by ACCESS-NRI with further information on <a href="https://access-hive.org.au/model_evaluation/model_evaluation_model_catalogs/" target="_blank">this ACCESS-Hive page</a> to supplement the <a href="https://docs.esmvaltool.org/en/latest/" target="_blank">official ESMValTool documentation</a>.
+Running ESMValTool on <i>Gadi</i> is supported by ACCESS-NRI with further information on <a href="https://access-hive.org.au/model_evaluation/model_evaluation_on_gadi/model_evaluation_on_gadi_esmvaltool/" target="_blank">this ACCESS-Hive page</a> to supplement the <a href="https://docs.esmvaltool.org/en/latest/" target="_blank">official ESMValTool documentation</a>.